YPG celebrates 20 years

 - Coordinate the planning of the activities for YPG members during the annual FIP congress

-- Appoint coordinators and liaisons as deemed appropriate
+- Appoint coordinators, liaisons and other subcommittees as deemed appropriate

 - Manage the financial responsibilities as defined in the current documents